Soft Skills Analysis

 The 4D module analyzes four pairs of cognitive preferences:

-- Extraversion vs. Introversion - orientation of energy towards the outside or inside.
+• Extraversion vs. Introversion - orientation of energy towards the outside or the inside.

-- Thinking vs. Feeling - decision-making through logic or relational values.
+• Thinking vs. Feeling - decision-making through logic or through relational values.

-- Judging vs. Perceiving - relationship to planning, rules, and improvisation.
+• Judging vs. Perceiving - relationship with planning, rules, and improvisation.

-For each pair, a bar graph shows the percentage of each pole.
+For each pair, a bar graph indicates the percentage of each pole.
 The dominant letter is highlighted, accompanied by a description, a list of associated strengths, and a list of points of attention.
-If feedback is enabled, the candidate can indicate their perception of each of the four axes.
+If feedback is enabled, the candidate can indicate their perception on each of the four axes.

 16. The RIASEC - Professional Interests

-The RIASEC module measures the profile's dominant professional interests.
-Six dimensions are evaluated, presented in a circular graph format with explanations per dimension:
+The RIASEC module measures the profile’s dominant professional interests.
+Six dimensions are evaluated, presented in a circular chart and explained by dimension:

-RIASEC helps validate the alignment between a candidate's deep-seated interests and the actual tasks of the role.
+RIASEC helps to validate the alignment between a candidate’s deep interests and the actual tasks of the job.

 17. The Sales Profile

-This module positions the profile on five sales archetype postures, each measured as a percentage:
+This module positions the profile across five archetypes of sales posture, each measured in percentage:

-This module is activated for profiles working in sales roles or customer-facing positions.
-It allows for evaluating the natural fit with the type of sales expected for the role.
+This module is activated for profiles in sales or customer-facing roles.
+It allows for assessing natural fit with the type of selling expected for the position.

 The Drivemap is an optional module that requires a complementary dedicated personality questionnaire.
-It measures five drivers of meaning and contribution: Strategy and Performance, Unifying Force, Initiative Force, Driving Force, and Talent Direction.
-Each driver is measured on 40 points and illustrated by a detailed description.
-This module is particularly useful in leadership, mobility projects, or managerial development contexts.
+It measures five drivers of meaning and contribution: Strategy and Performance, Unifying Force, Proposition Force, Driving Force, and Talent Direction.
+Each driver is measured on 40 points and illustrated with a detailed description.
+This module is particularly useful in leadership, mobility project, or management development contexts.

 Essential Version

 The Essential version is designed for quick decisions.
-It includes the most discriminating pages for initial screening or pre-selection: RADAR (12 dimensions), 4 Colors grid, and BIG 4.
+It includes the most discriminating pages for an initial screening or pre-selection: RADAR (12 dimensions), the 4 Colors grid, and the BIG 4.
 Candidate feedback is visible.
-This version is ideal for high-volume contexts, early stages of a recruitment process, or situations where multiple profiles need to be compared quickly.
+This version is ideal for high-volume contexts, the initial stages of a recruitment process, or situations where multiple profiles need to be compared quickly.

 Complete Version

-The Complete version activates all available modules: Trimoji portrait, RADAR, soft skills, points of attention, 4 Colors (graph and parameters), employee/colleague/manager profiles, BIG 4, NEGOMAP, 4D, RIASEC, sales profile.
-Candidate feedback is displayed for all relevant sections.
-This version is recommended for high-stakes recruitment, in-depth debriefings, managerial presentations, and internal mobility projects.
+The Complete version activates all available modules: Trimoji portrait, RADAR, soft skills, areas of caution, 4 Colors (graph and parameters), employee/colleague/manager profiles, BIG 4, NEGOMAP, 4D, RIASEC, sales profile.
+Candidate feedback is displayed on all relevant sections.
+This version is recommended for high-stakes recruitment, in-depth debriefings, managerial feedback sessions, and internal mobility projects.

 Custom Version

-The candidate or employee answers the Trimoji personality questionnaire.
-Two formats are available: a short version of approximately 3 minutes and a long version of approximately 15 minutes.
+The candidate or employee completes the Trimoji personality questionnaire.
+Two formats are available: a short version of about 3 minutes and a long version of about 15 minutes.
 The actual completion time is recorded and visible in the report.
-Certain complementary modules (Drivemap, RIASEC) may require a separate completion, activated according to your campaign's configuration.
+Certain additional modules (Drivemap, RIASEC) may require a separate completion, activated according to your campaign configuration.

-The PDF is accessible from the Trimoji platform or directly within your ATS candidate profile, depending on your integrations.
-It can be shared with process stakeholders (manager, HR director, selection committee) to align understanding before an interview, debriefing, or hiring decision.
+The PDF is accessible from the Trimoji platform or directly within your ATS candidate file, depending on your integrations.
+It can be shared with stakeholders in the process (manager, HR director, selection committee) to align interpretations before an interview, debriefing, or hiring decision.
 If the profile allows, a link to the interactive web version is also available on the introduction page.

 Benefits for an HR Team

-✅ Time savings on debriefings: the report structures discussions and avoids lengthy debates based on unfounded impressions.
+Time Savings on Debriefings: the report structures discussions and avoids lengthy debates based on unsubstantiated impressions.

-✅ A multi-purpose tool: the same report serves for selection, then onboarding, then managerial follow-up without a new assessment.
+Multi-Purpose Tool: the same report serves for selection, onboarding, and managerial follow-up without requiring a new assessment.

 Use Cases